866-295-4143, fbns@wayoflife.org

 Entertainment-oriented youth ministries.
 Instead of serious discipleship and serious Bible training, the young people in the average Independent Baptist church are being entertained to death.
 Typically, the youth ministry is a Christianized version of the world.
 It is a lot of entertainment shellacked with a veneer of Bible.
 At best, the average young person stands on the fence with one foot in the world.
 His daily life does not reflect passionate love for and obedience to Jesus Christ.
 If you look at what he loves to do and how uses his free time, you don’t see a real disciple of Christ.
 You see a worldly young person who knows how to “talk the talk” when necessary.
 This is the rule, whereas it should be the exception.

 Maligning warning and biblical reproof.
 A friend in the South wrote recently to give the following observation in regard to the Independent Baptist churches he has visited over the years.
 The all caps are in the original.
 “I don’t think 98% of Independent Baptist churches have ANY type of warning ministry in their preaching and teaching. … I’m talking about SIMPLE statements of warning here, not a ministry of warning.”
 My warnings about Burlington were treated as carnal junk and dismissed out of hand.
 Not only do most Independent Baptist preachers not give clear warnings, they believe that warnings are largely unnecessary and probably wrong.
-It is typical among fundamental Baptist churches today for godly reproof to be treated as “casting stones,” “shooting the wounded,” “touching the Lord’s anointed,” and other such things, none of which are principles that can be supported from Scripture.
+It is typical among fundamental Baptist churches today for godly reproof to be treated as“casting stones,” “shooting the wounded,” “touching the Lord’s anointed,” and other such things, none of which are principles that can be supported from Scripture.
 A pastor told a friend recently that warnings such as those I give “probably do more harm than good.”
 This pastor considers himself to be conservative and Scripturally solid, yet he thinks it is harmful to give warnings about preachers who are leading God’s people astray.
 When warnings are given about something like the downgrade of music standards or shallow evangelism methodology or the error of building an Independent Baptist “friendship unity” on the basis of treating certain biblical issues as “non-essentials,” those warnings are despised and the reprover is maligned.
 That is a recipe for spiritual destruction.
 When Israel demanded that the prophets preach smooth things, her downfall was already sealed (Isaiah 30:10).

-Why Most Independent Baptists Will Be Emerging within 20 Years and The Mobile Phone and the Christian Home and Church, both of which are available in print and as free eBooks from www.wayoflife.org.
+For more about this see Why Most Independent Baptists Will Be Emerging within 20 Years, which is available in print and as free eBook from www.wayoflife.org.

-For a video presentation on Southern Gospel see the Music for Good of Evil series, # 8 “Southern Gospel.”
+For a video presentation on Southern Gospel see the Satanic Attack on Sacred Music series, “A Plea to Southern Gospel Fans.”
 We deal with the history and character of Southern Gospel, its current influence, and the role of the Gaithers in the renaissance of Southern Gospel.
 The presentation is packed with audio, video, and photos.
-It is available for purchase on DVD or as a free eVideo download.

 - Receive these reports by email